DDJS-Inc/Wine-Select/README.md

 ## Work Plan

-How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
+-How you will identify tasks, assign tasks, know when they are complete, and manage work in general? we will have a roundtable in the mornings where we will be looking at what needs to be done and assigned tasks.
+We can talk over slack/remo about the tasks we are assigned.
+We will have an meeting for 30 mins in the morning to brainstorm strategy and ideas for the day.
+As well we will let the group know when a task is complete

-What project management tool will be used?
+-What project management tool will be used? we will make a to-do list for each day laying out what needs to be done.

 ## Git Process

 - What components of your project will live on GitHub?
+  The completed project and a merged files from our combined code.

-- How will you share the repository with your teammates?
+- How will you share the repository with your teammates We will make an organization that we all have access and permissions on.

 - What is your Git flow?
+  We will all work off of the dev branch and when a commit is ready we will push it up and then merge it to the main branch when completed

 - Will you be using a PR review workflow?
 If so, consider:
+  Yes we will use pull request

-   - How many people must review a PR?
+   - How many people must review a PR? two people need to approve pull requests

    - Who merges PRs?
+    Two group members that were not the owner of the request

    - How often will you merge?
+    whenever a part of the site is completed we will merge

-   - How will you communicate that it’s time to merge?
+   - How will you communicate that it’s time to merge? we will all agree that it is time to merge and do it together